The coolest and most inexpensive way to spice up your room! Make this hanging bedside table using only a little of your time and little money!

 Hello, friends!
-I created this hanging nightstand several months ago for The Edmonton Fall Home Show‘s Notable Nightstands Challenge, in support of Habitat for Humanity.
+I created this hanging bedside table several months ago for The Edmonton Fall Home Show‘s Notable Nightstands Challenge, in support of Habitat for Humanity.
 Now, I’m going to show you how to do it yourself.
 It’s super easy and, I think, really unique.
 Best part?
 It’s under $20 to make!

 - Old cupboard door (this one is 11.5″ x 23″)